kz6fittycent/cipher/README.md

 # ENCRYPTINATOR

-A simple bash script that can encrypt and decrypt messages between friends
+A simple bash script that can encrypt and decrypt messages between friends, or just encrypt messages for your own use later (e.g. passwords, etc).

 ## Usage